Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

    http://localhost:8000/
    ```

-   By default, it serves the contents of the AngularJS project directory.
+   By default, it serves the contents of the AngularTS project directory.

 3. To access the locally served docs, visit this URL:
    ```text